 After the 61st Yard fire, CTA workers look over the wreckage of several cars burned and totaled in the blaze.
 Although completely unidentifiable down to the car number just by looking at the remains, seen here are cars 6335-6336, 6367-6368, and 2517-2518.
 For a larger view, click here.
 (Photo by Peter Vesic, from the John Dowdall Collection)

 On the morning of August 3, 1979, an extra-alarm fire consumed the wooden inspection shop in the 61st Yard, which was known as the White House.
 The White House was being used as a bad order repair shop at the time.
 It was most likely set accidentally by iron workers that were doing structure repair nearby.
 The fire started at the north end and consumed the entire shop in minutes.
 Six cars inside were destroyed: 2517-2518, 6367-6368, and 6335-6336.
-Three cars out side and next to the shop were also destroyed: 2481, 2447-2448.
-Two more cars, 2479-2480, were inside when the fire broke out but were saved by two signal personal that had just completed repairing the ATC.
+Three cars outside and next to the shop were also destroyed: 2481, 2447-2448.
+Two more cars, 2479-2480, were inside when the fire broke out but were saved by two signal personnel that had just completed repairing the ATC.
 The shop was never rebuilt and the structure was finally replaced several years later.
 As one might imagine, the Jackson Park branch was temporarily closed during the blaze and shortly afterward, with all trains rerouted to Ashland on the Englewood branch.

 In early 1991, a new heavy duty storage building was nearly completion in the Lower 63rd Yard.
 The 700,000 square foot warehouse measured 353 by 80 feet and had separate truck and rail loading docks with bridge cranes.
 The $3.3 million facility replaced several outmoded frame storage buildings and was expected to improve operational efficiency significantly when it opened later in 1991.

 Apparently, the 61st Yard and Shops were rehabbed in 1993.
-The 61st Shops building continued to house maintenance functions and a crew terminal into the 1990s.
+The 61st Shops building continued to house passenger car maintenance functions and a crew terminal into the 1990s.
 With the closure of the Green Line in 1994 for renovation, both of these functions ceased.
 The crew terminals for the south end of the Green Line were consolidated at Ashland/63rd Terminal when the line reopened in 1996, while the passenger car maintenance functions were absorbed by Harlem and Racine shops on the Green Line.

-At that time, 61st Shops began to be used for the maintenance of non-revenue rail equipment such as the 5-50, 61-65 and 6000-series work motors, as well as all the tampers, smoothers, flatcars, weed-sprayers, and other work cars.
+At that time, 61st Shops began to be used for the maintenance of non-revenue rail equipment such as the PCC 5-50, 61-65 and 6000-series work motors, as well as all the tampers, smoothers, flatcars, weed-sprayers, and other work cars.
 With the retirement of the PCC work motors, the crews at 61st Street no longer had to maintain motor cars, but they continued to handle work equipment, such as snow-fighters, flatcars, ballast cars, and smoothers.

 61st Shops Demolished